deep-research/astrological-research-tool/README.md

 ## Deployment

-* Upload the project to Heroku and connect it to Mongo Lab Add-on.
+* Upload the project to Heroku and connect it to the Mongo Lab Add-on.

 ## Built With